-They are extremely versatile and have a multitude of uses, especially on the skin.
+Herbs are extremely versatile and have a multitude of uses on your skin.

-Herbal use is nothing new; it’s an old traditional art that is being revived again.
+The use of herbs is nothing new; it’s an old tradition passed down through the centuries, that is being revived again.

-But you don’t have to take my word for it, just look at all they’re lovely skin care properties below:
+But you don’t have to take our word for it, look at all they’re lovely skincare properties below:

 Antibacterial: Cornflower, Echinacea, Rosemary, Lavender